When is the Star Wars Cassian Andor series coming to Disney+?

 “Going back home, facing the idea of my character being gone.
 My kids won’t look me in the eye, sadly.
 But we’re here, and we’re going to look younger, which is amazing.”

-However what can we count on from the Cassian Andor collection?
+However what can we anticipate from the Cassian Andor sequence?
 What different characters will return, and what’s it about?
-Take a look at every thing we all know to this point beneath.
+Try the whole lot we all know thus far under.

 At the moment unknown, although it’s set to start filming in London in 2020.
-Given these timings, it appears possible the collection will debut a while in 2021.
+Given these timings, it appears possible the sequence will debut a while in 2021.

-- EVERY new Star Wars film and TV collection introduced to this point
+- EVERY new Star Wars film and TV sequence introduced thus far

 — Star Wars (@starwars) August 25, 2019